ssh88/SeguePerformable/README.md

 ```
 The view controller will now need to declare an enum named ```SegueIdentifier``` of type ```String```

-The cases are ```RawRepresentable``` which means that the case name can be represented as a string, therefore it is important that they are typed exactly as they have been defined in the storyboard (no avoiding this YET!).
+The enum cases will each be a represenation of a segue id created in the storyboard.
+The cases are ```RawRepresentable``` which means that the case name can be represented as a string.
+It is important that they are typed exactly as they have been defined in the storyboard (no avoiding this ...
+YET!).

 ```
    enum SegueIdentifier : String {